aws-samples/lambda-refarch-fileprocessing/pipeline/README.md

 * Application input bucket
 * Application conversion bucket

 Once that is complete you can remove both the Application Stack and the Pipeline Stack.
+Note that the pipeline stack should not be removed until the application stack has successfully deleted as it is deployed using a role present in the pipeline stack.
+This role is used to also delete the stack.